 The initial system breach was the result of a successful phishing campaign against the company’s employees, which gave the hackers access to administrative credentials used to manage client accounts.
 From there, it’s believed the cybercriminals launched attacks against the company’s customers with the motive to access their customer names and systems to steal victims’ money through retail and financial gift card fraud.

 When you assume that all systems are potentially compromised at any time, you need to take a different and increasingly intelligent approach to identity and access management (IAM).

-Access control products at the web, API, and data layers are able to use signals from internal and external systems to establish the circumstances for when access can be permitted and to isolate abnormal behavior.
-By combining a centralized access security solution powered by a comprehensive policy engine with an AI-powered API security solution, such as the combination of Ping Access and PingIntelligence for APIs, you’re able to identify and monitor atypical behavior.
+By implementing an Adaptive Access Security solution at the web, API and data layers, you can use signals from internal and external systems to establish the circumstances for when access can be permitted, as well as to isolate abnormal behavior.
+With a centralized access security solution powered by a comprehensive policy engine and AI-powered API security, you’re able to identify and monitor atypical behavior.

-You can then provide an additional layer of protection with an adaptive multi-factor authentication like PingID.
+You can then provide an additional layer of protection with adaptive MFA, which is a key capability of Workforce360, Ping’s proven workforce authentication authority solution for enterprises.
 This approach allows the overall system to be more resilient than an individual component as shared signals make for a more dynamic access approach.

 Prevent Data Breaches with Zero Trust

 Digital transformation is changing and evolving how we do business in lots of exciting ways.
 But it’s also expanding the attack surface for cybercriminals.
 The principles of Zero Trust center around the reality that organizations can no longer trust anything or anyone inside or outside of their perimeters, so they must verify everything and everyone before granting access.
 These concepts just make sense for today’s security challenges and can provide the protection you need against a never-ending barrage of threats.